FNNDSC/pl-fastsurfer_inference/README.rst

         If multiple GPUs are present to the docker container, enable parallel computation on multiple GPUs with an inference run.

-        [--copyInputImage]
+        [--copyInputFiles <searchKeyword>]
-        If specified, copies the input volume to output dir.
-This can be useful to create an easy association between a given input volume and the segmented output.
+        If specified, copies the input file(s) matching the keyword to output dir.
+This can be useful to create an easy association between a given input file(s) and the segmented output.

         [-v <level>] [--verbosity <level>]